Solway Firth

 The firth's coastline is characterised by lowland hills and small mountains.
 It is a mainly rural area, with mostly small villages and settlements (such as Powfoot).
 Fishing, hill farming, and some arable farming play a large part in the local economy, although tourism is increasing.

 The northern part of the English coast of the Solway Firth was designated as an Area of Outstanding Natural Beauty, known as the Solway Coast, in 1964.
 Construction of the Robin Rigg Wind Farm in the firth began in 2007.

-Within the firth, there are some salt flats and mud flats that can be dangerous, due to their frequently shifting patches of quicksand.
+Within the firth, there are some salt marshes and mud flats that can be dangerous, due to their frequently shifting patches of quicksand.

 Wildlife

 There are over 290 km2 of Sites of Special Scientific Interest (SSSIs) in the area of the firth (one of which is Salta Moss), as well as national nature reserves — at Caerlaverock and in Cumbria.
 On the Cumbrian side, much of the coastline has been designated an Area of Outstanding Natural Beauty (AONB).
 The Solway Coast’s AONB has two separate sections: the first runs westward from just north of Carlisle to Skinburness; the second runs south from the hamlet of Beckfoot, past Mawbray and Allonby, to Crosscanonby.

 In 2013, the honeycomb worm and blue mussel were designated as targets of conservation efforts, and Allonby Bay (an inlet of the Solway Firth) was put forward as a candidate for a Marine Conservation Zone.